-Eastern Ulster Irish or Gaedhilge as it was known in the dialect, is very interesting linguistically and were it to still exist, it could perhaps be a mechanism through which strong ties could be maintained between Irish, Scots Gaelic [Gàidhlig] and Manx as the same language would be spoken on both sides of the Strait of Moyle and it would be the centre of the Gaelic speaking world.
+East Ulster Irish or Gaedhilge as it was known in the dialect, is very interesting linguistically and were it to still exist, it could perhaps be a mechanism through which strong ties could be maintained between Irish, Scottish Gaelic [Gàidhlig] and Manx as the same language would be spoken on both sides of the Strait of Moyle and it would be the centre of the Gaelic speaking world.

-Since the dialect survived into the 20th Century, there is plenty of recorded evidence of the language that we still have today such as video or audio recordings, placenames and books (in the past, spelling was much more phonetic).
+Since the dialect survived into the 20th Century, there is plenty of recorded evidence of the language that we still have today such as video or audio recordings, place names and books (in the past, spelling was much more phonetic).
 The recordings which captured my imagination years ago when I heard about their existence on the radio are the famous Doegen Recordings [I will attach a link at the end of the article].
-These recordings were of native speakers of various different regional dialects in Ireland (many of which are now extinct) made between 1928 and 1931 by the German linguist Dr Doegen and to whom we should all be eternally grateful.
+These recordings were of native speakers of various different regional dialects in Ireland (many of which are now extinct) made between 1928 and 1931 by the German linguist Dr. Wilhelm Doegen, and to whom we should all be eternally grateful.
 At a time when Irish was more widely spoken, we had pockets of speakers recorded (these pockets have since disappeared) in the Sperrin Mountains, the Glens of Antrim, Rathlin Island, North-West County Cavan, South-East County Monaghan, South Armagh and North County Louth in a place called Omeath.
-Irish survived in the Sperrins until the 1950s, until the 1970s in the Glens of Antrim and 1985 in Rathlin Island, Bella McKenna of Rathlin Island was the last speaker of East Ulster Irish and fortunately she was recorded on video speaking before she died.
+Irish survived in the Sperrins until the 1950s, until the 1970s in the Glens of Antrim and 1985 in Rathlin Island.
+Bella McKenna of Rathlin Island was the last speaker of East Ulster Irish and fortunately she was recorded on video speaking before she died.

-As I have previously stated, scholars have long debated over whether it is Irish or Scots Gaelic.
+As I have previously stated, scholars have long debated over whether it was Irish or Scottish Gaelic.
 It contains features of both languages and could have been a transitional dialect between both.
-What perhaps facilitated this was that the inhabitants of Rathlin Island were themselves descended from Scottish settlers.
-Some of these were Highlanders who fled persecution following the Battle of Culloden in 1745.
+What perhaps facilitated this was that many of the inhabitants of Rathlin Island were themselves descended from Scottish settlers.
+Some of these were Highlanders who fled the Highland Clearances following the Battle of Culloden in 1745.
 This influx of new settlers brought variations in the language, which were enduring.
-The dialects closest to Rathlin Gaelic that are still alive today are Islay Gaelic in Scotland and the Irish in Fanad in North Donegal.
+The dialects closest to Rathlin Gaelic that are still alive today are Islay Gaelic in Scotland and the Irish spoken in Fanad in North Donegal and Tory Island Irish.

 Thanks for listening, have a nice day!